kappakant/SLIM/README.md

-# 'Is Less Really More?
+# Is Less Really More?
 Fake News Detection with Limited Information

 # Limited Information
 KeyWords - Extracts keywords